Shiitake

 The mushrooms help strengthen intestinal flora.

-Shiitake mushrooms are also one of the few foods that contain vitamin D, which is important for bone health, heart health, reducing the risk of diabetes, cancer, and auto-immune diseases.
+Shiitake mushrooms are also one of the few foods that contain vitamin D, which is important for bone health, and heart health, reducing the risk of diabetes, cancer, and auto-immune diseases.

 Want Shiitake (Xiang Gu)?